MWelHeb/empirical_eyes/README.md

 # Which development environment/programming editor to use (Jupyter, Spyder, etc.)?

 # 3 - Data source
-# Basically in a first step a Google search directed me to the GitHup Datasource: D2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE
+# Basically in a first step a Google search directed me to the GitHup Datasource: D2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE.

+# More data is needed and the internet provides a lot - but sometimes very unstructured --> noSQL

+# 4 - From local to cloud